KaanIsmet/job-app-ms/README.md

 ## Data Storage

-The system uses binary file storage for efficient data persistence.
-Application data is automatically saved to `data/applications.dat` and loaded on program startup.
-Backup files are created periodically to prevent data loss.
+The system uses csv files.
+Application data is automatically saved to `data/applications.csv` and loaded on program startup.

 ## Building from Source